Rixker0-Sarkar0/usb-persistence/README.md

 .the name of storage device (just run, sudo fdisk -l and the one with same size of the drive, is usually that)

 # used for automation of:-
-.creating persistence on live kali media drives
+.creating persistence on live media drives

-.creating custom live images

 # this script is:-
-# .not affliated is not to any extent, nor is an alternative to official instructions on https://www.kali.org/docs/usb/

-# .any debugging is not to expected or is planned in any foreseable future under any known circumstances
+ .any debugging is not to expected or is planned in any foreseable future under any known circumstances

-# .not meant to have to added with any further features
+ .not meant to have to added with any further features

-# Under such contions, users discretion is advised, as author is not responsible for dammage caused or any mishap as such
+# Under such condtions, users discretion is advised, as author is not responsible for dammage caused or any mishap as such